 Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

-Designing mobile challenges from the ground up, leading end-to-end product design that drove a 40% lift in participation and turned everyday actions into meaningful impact.
+Drove a 40% lift in mobile participation and turned everyday actions into meaningful impact.

-As a result of my work, the team launched the first native mobile Challenges experience, expanding engagement beyond desktop and driving a 40% lift in participation.
-My end-to-end design process simplified complex web flows into quick, rewarding mobile interactions that made doing good effortless.
-The resulting MVP set a scalable foundation for future social and gamified features, while validating the role of mobile as a key engagement driver in Benevity’s ecosystem.
+The team launched the first fully native mobile experience - driving a 40% lift in participation and expanding engagement beyond desktop.
+By simplifying complex web flows into quick, rewarding mobile interactions, the MVP set a scalable foundation for future features while validating mobile as a key engagement driver.

 Product vision, end-to-end UX design, user research, interaction design, prototyping, usability testing, visual design, cross-functional collaboration